 Faculty and students use fifteen well-equipped conservation laboratories, studios, examination rooms, and workshops in the Louise du Pont Crowninshield Research Building at Winterthur.
 This building houses one of the country's largest and best-equipped museum analytical laboratories.
 Winterthur's comprehensive collection of early American art, architecture, furniture, textiles, silver, pewter, ceramics, glass, paintings, prints, and its independent research library are world-renowned.
 The University of Delaware houses art studios for reconstructing historic techniques, science laboratories, a conservation laboratory, and administrative offices.

-Tours of the conservation laboratories at Winterthur Museum will be offered to potential applicants on designated Monday afternoons.
-Dates during the Spring 2023 semester include April 17th and May 8th, from 1:30-2:30pm.
-To sign up for a tour spot or if you have questions about pre-program conservation tours, please contact WUDPAC Fellows Adriana Benavides (she/hers) and Katarina Stiller (she/hers) at wudpactours@gmail.com.
-PLEASE NOTE: Given the global pandemic and concern for health and safety, tour group size will be limited.
-Masks will be required during the duration of the tour and in all indoor spaces.
+Tours of the conservation laboratories at Winterthur Museum will be offered to potential applicants on designated Monday and Friday afternoons.
+Dates for the 2023-2024 academic year are: December 4th, February 2nd, March 8th, and April 5th, from 1:30-2:30pm.
+To sign up for a tour, or if you have questions about pre-program conservation tours, please contact WUDPAC Fellows Nicole Chausse (she/hers) and Kiki Peters (she/hers) at wudpactours@gmail.com.

 Helpful documents when preparing a graduate school application include WUDPAC’s Frequently and Not So Frequently Asked Questions sheet, the Quick-Start Guide: A Career in Conservation prepared by the Emerging Conservation Professionals Network of the American Institute for Conservation, and an Art Conservation: Career 101 informational handout prepared by WUDPAC Class of 2019 alumna Madison Brockman.